As this very moment, people are intentionally lighting the Amazon rainforest on fire.

 Zion 2.0: Distributed Intelligence w/ Jordan Hall - This podcast episode with complexity scientist and systems thinker Jordan Hall dives into the ideas of de-centralized or distributed collective intelligence and it’s ability to achieve vastly superior results by combining multiple distinct perspectives.
 A great example is your vision; your two eyes work together to develop a perspective that is more powerful than the sum of its parts.
 Humans used to be great at collective intelligence; Jordan dives into the history of human tribes and their sense-making abilities at the Dunbar size of ~150 people.

 Future Fossils: Daniel Schmachtenberger (Designing A Win-Win World for Everyone) - Gold is scarce and monetarily valuable, but it has no true utility in our lives.
 Meanwhile, air is essential to our survival but is abundant and has no financial value.
 How might we change these dynamics?
 And what incentives can we change to build a totally redesigned global economy that benefits everyone?

 Rebel Wisdom: Collective Intelligence Practice, Bonnitta Roy -

 Bonnitta speaks to our current levels of internalization of the current Game A system, including how even activist and protest groups interact in rivalrous ways.
 To succeed in the future, Bonnitta believes we have to reset and develop non-rivalrous practices.

 Hello!
-I'm an entrepreneurial product designer that helps startups understand their customers and improve their conversion.
-If you enjoyed this article, please follow me on Twitter and subscribe to my newsletter with tips on personal development, structured learning, and reaching your full potential:
+I'm an entrepreneurial product designer that helps product teams understand their customers, work better together, and improve key business metrics.
+If you enjoyed this article, please follow me on Twitter and subscribe to my newsletter to get the latest: